waponix/pocket/README.md

 {
 }

-$pocket = new Pocket(root: '/var/myProject'); // assuming that all of your source code is found in the /var/myProject directory
+Pocket::setRoot('./src'); // assuming that all of your classes are found in src folder within your project directory

+$pocket = Pocket::getInstance();

 $person = $pocket->get(Person::class); // will return an object instance of Person
 ```